 Creativity is always an opportunity for truth and thus it's crucial we nurture the creative process in our classrooms.
 Each of my students was able to take the utterly random occurrence of a possum running out into the road and create a unique poem that spoke to the specific experience, visible or not, from the front seat or the back.
 They could follow their own creative process to a meaningful end, to the creation of a small piece of art that stood apart from something we had experienced together.
 There is one last excerpt from a student poem I should share, this one from Sean who had, until they all read their poems in class, been known primarily for his universal rejection of shoes in the middle of an Ohio winter.
-Sean's poem was Each of my students was able to take the utterly random occurrence of a possum running out into the road and create a unique poem that spoke to the specific experience....
-They could follow their own creative process to a meaningful end, to the creation of a small piece of art that stood apart from something we had experienced together.

-called "Athens, OH" and his first lines contained a not a key point that no one else's eye or poem managed to in a capture-that we hadn't actually run over the possum: lives
+Sean's poem was called "Athens, OH" and his first lines contained a key point that no one else's eye or poem managed to capture-that we hadn't actually run over the possum:

 I saw his tail shoot through the bushes.

-On the other, other side, Probably a pothole instead You people need to start paying attention.
+On the other, other side,

+Probably a pothole instead

+You people need to start paying attention.